11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Clean your filters in routine.
 Some recommend it every week, the others in every three weeks and some after certain hours have passed.

-I recommend you look it up in the instruction manual that comes with the product.
+I recommend you look this time duration in the instruction manual that comes with the product.
 If you don’t find it there, check the product website or you can contact your dehumidifier manufacturer.

 However, if you keep on doing it every week or so, you will get an idea when to clean your filters, depending upon the operation of your dehumidifier.